RLV Technology Demonstration Programme: Hypersonic Flight Experiment

 The vehicle was tracked during its flight from ground stations at Sriharikota and a shipborne terminal.
 The total flight duration from launch to splashdown lasted about 773.6 seconds.
 The unit was not planned to be recovered.
 ISRO plans to construct an airstrip greater than 4km long in Sriharikota island in the "near future".
 Critical technologies such as autonomous navigation, guidance & control, reusable thermal protection system, and descent mission management were validated in this flight.

 Landing Experiment

 The Reusable Launch Vehicle Landing Experiment or RLV-LEX was the second test flight in the RLV Technology Demonstration Programme following the Hypersonic Flight Experiment.
 The demonstration trials will pave the way for the two-stage-to-orbit (TSTO) fully reusable launch vehicle.
 Furthermore, more test similar to RLV-LEX will be conducted to test other conditions like wind, different failure conditions and other factors to finalise the testing of the vehicle.
 Three such tests were performed in between April 2023 and June 2024.
-A drogue chute was used to bring the speed down to 100kmph and nose wheel brakes were used to bring the vehicle to a stop.
+A drogue chute was used to bring the speed down to 100 km/h and nose wheel brakes were used to bring the vehicle to a stop.